fhlab/UMIC-seq/README.md

 An easy way to organise your python packages is with [conda](https://docs.conda.io/en/latest/miniconda.html).

 ### Python dependencies
-Set up a new environment `conda create -n UMIC-seq python=3` and install the following packages with `conda install`*`packagename`*:\
+Set up a new environment `conda create -n UMIC-seq python=3`, activate it `conda activate UMIC-seq` and add conda-forge to the channel list `conda config --add channels conda-forge`.
+Install the following packages with `conda install`*`packagename`*:\
+*This will automatically install all further dependencies.*\
 *Versions numbers are the ones the scripts were tested with, newer versions should work too.*
-- python (version 3.6)
+- python (version 3.7.4)
-- biopython (version 1.73)
+- biopython (version 1.74)
-- scikit-bio (version 0.5.2)
+- scikit-bio (version 0.5.5)
-- scikit-allel
+- scikit-allel (version 1.2.1)
-- Matplotlib, numpy, scipy

 Alternatively, the conda environment specifically used in testing this script is provided here.
 Download UMIC-seq.yml and install with `conda env create -f UMIC-seq.yml`.

-Activate the new environment `conda activate UMIC-seq`.

 ## Analysis workflow example